 So What Should We Do?

-If you live in southern New Jersey, are getting divorced, and are facing a mountain of debt, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, are getting divorced, and are facing a mountain of debt, please feel free to call me at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.

 If you have other questions about divorce and bankruptcy, download my free book, Top Questions Divorcing Couples Ask About NJ Bankruptcy, for more answers!